thenumbernine/hydro-cl-lua/README.md

 lua-hydro-cl has been maintained and developed by me, Christopher Moore.

-From its creation 2016 Sep 30 until 2019 May 15 it was produced in my free time.
+From its creation 2016 Sep 30 until now it has produced in my free time, with exceptions:

+From 2017 June until 2018 Jan it was funded by King Abdullah University of Science and Technology.

-From 2019 May 15 onward its work is being funded by the Chinese University of Hong Kong.
+From 2019 May 15 until 2021 March it was being funded by the Chinese University of Hong Kong.

 ### Project History: